gamagnolo/food-app-config/README.md

 # Food App Config Repository

-Configuration Repository for Food App.

-Used to deploy Food App into Dev and Stage environments through GitOps using ArgoCD/Openshift GitOps.
+Configuration Repository used to deploy Food App into Dev and Stage environments through GitOps using ArgoCD/Openshift GitOps and Kustomize.